Warsaw Uprising: The Battle for Warsaw in 1944

 Germans are carrying out their attempt to destroy Warsaw and the losses among the civil population and the Home Army are very high.

-Thousands of people are each day rendered homeless in Warsaw and hundreds killed.
+Thousands of people are each day rendered homeless in Warsaw and hundreds are killed.
 There are thousands of wounded men, women, and children suffering from the most horrible burns and in some cases from shrapnel and bullet wounds.

 But the determination of the battle population to fight to the last man is only strengthened by this German barbarism.